4LT/qc-conduit/README.md

 Ogres fire in bursts of 2 shots.

+Vore balls move at same speed as they do in easier difficulties when near their enemy, but are harder to lose.

 ## Misc.
 Improvements

 Grenades getting "stuck" on slopes leading downwards have been fixed.
 (Thanks,